cyberark/conjur-service-broker/README.md

     credentials in the application's environment, and might look something like `host/cf/prod/0299a19d-7de4-4e98-89f6-372ac7c0521f`.

-      > **NOTE**: In PCF version 2.0+, the host identity includes the Organization and Space GUIDs in the Host identity, for example:
+      > **NOTE**: In TAS or PCF version 2.0+, the host identity includes the Organization and Space GUIDs in the Host identity, for example:

       ```
       host/cf/prod/cbd7a05a-b304-42a9-8f66-6827ae6f78a1/8bf39f4a-ebde-437b-9c38-3d234b80631a/c363669e-e43b-40b9-b650-493d3bdb4663